andreykobal/opendatahack-ainft-avatars/README.md

 ## What is an AINFT Avatar?

-An AINFT avatar is a digital representation of a person or historical figure created using advanced artificial intelligence and technology.
+An AINFT avatar is a digital representation of a person or historical figure created using advanced artificial intelligence and blockchain technology.
 These avatars are more than just images; they encapsulate the essence of individuals, including their appearance, voice, mannerisms, and stories.
 Here's what you need to know:

 - **Digital Time Capsules:** AINFT avatars serve as digital time capsules, preserving memories and identities for future generations.
 - **Personal Legacy:** They enable descendants to interact with avatars of their ancestors, gaining insights into family histories and forging a sense of continuity.